 The 2018 festival lineup will not disappoint!
-It currently includes Elizabeth Acevedo, Kazim Ali, Ellen Bass, Sherwin Bitsui, Kwame Dawes, Camille Dungy, Ilya Kaminsky, Sonia Sanchez, Solmaz Sharif, Terisa Siagatonu, Paul Tran, Javier Zamora!
+It currently includes Elizabeth Acevedo, Kazim Ali, Ellen Bass, Sherwin Bitsui, Kwame Dawes, Camille Dungy, Ilya Kaminsky, Sharon Olds, Sonia Sanchez, Solmaz Sharif, Terisa Siagatonu, Paul Tran, Javier Zamora!

 Past festivals have featured poets such as Jan Beatty, Franny Choi, Martín Espada, Ross Gay, Ocean Vuong, Linda Hogan, Yusef Komunyakaa, Naomi Shihab Nye, Sonia Sanchez, Tim Seibles, Danez Smith, Patricia Smith, Anne Waldman, and Alice Walker.
 In 2016, the festival even included the then newly appointed Poet Laureate of the United States, Juan Felipe Herrera.
 Relive festival memories by watching featured poet videos on Split This Rock's YouTube channel.